sipeed/sipeed_wiki/docs/hardware/en/tang/Tang-Nano-9K/examples/rgb_screen.md

 ### Synchronization signals

 This code generates synchronization signals.
-It should be noted that the synchronization signals of this screen enabled by negative polarity
+It should be noted that the synchronization signals of this screen enabled by negative polarity.

 ```verilog
     always @(  posedge PixelClk or negedge nRST  )begin